bnjmnrsh/CloudflareWorker-middleman-API/readme.md

 #### What if I am using sloooowApi.com?

 CF states that the typical CPU runtime for a worker is less then one millisecond, with a cap of 10ms on the free tier and, 50ms on the "Bundled" tier [[3]](https://developers.Cloudflare.com/workers/platform/limits#cpu-runtime).
-So long running compute processes have a hard celing, however this doesn't inclue response times.
+So, long running compute processes have a hard celing, however this doesn't include response times.
 There's **no 'hard limit'** on the amount of "real time" a Worker may use waiting for a fetch response, as long as the client that made the request remains connected. [[4]](https://developers.Cloudflare.com/workers/platform/limits#how-long-can-a-subrequest-take)

 ## Further Reading